robinweser/fela/docs/advanced/CombinedRules.md

   </div>
 )
 ```
-It does not matter whether `ruleA` and `ruleB` get rendered later or if they won't get rendered at all. `ruleAB` and `ruleBA` are completely new rules which are not dependent on their base rules.
+It does not matter whether `ruleA` and `ruleB` get rendered first or if they won't get rendered at all. `ruleAB` and `ruleBA` are completely new rules which are not dependent on their base rules.

 <br>